csmith111/csmith111.github.io/_posts/2016-02-05-welcome-to-jekyll.markdown

 {% endhighlight %}

 If you are seeing this page, then all of the above described magic worked!
 I would love it if you could try this out and let me know if there are any inaccuracies in my description.

+### Customizing you site
+I have not spent much time customizing the site yet.
+But we can start by modifying the files in the layout folder and updating the config.yml file.

 [Jekyll-and-Pages]: https://help.github.com/articles/using-jekyll-with-pages/
 [github-pages-doc]: https://pages.github.com/